2021 Chicco Fit4 Review *Pic Heavy*

 - Rear-facing installation with seatbelt is not as easy as a LATCH installation.
 It’s harder to thread the seatbelt through the beltpath with the Stage 1 & Stage 2 inserts in place.
 And since Chicco does not allow center LATCH installations with non-standard LATCH spacing, you will likely need to use the seatbelt to install Fit4 in the center seating positions of most vehicles (unless you are lucky enough to have dedicated lower anchors for the center).

-All-in-One carseats continue to be an extremely popular choice with parents so I wasn’t surprised to learn that Chicco was working on one.
-I just crossed my fingers and hoped that the Chicco wizards would work their usual magic.
-Thankfully, the wizards did not disappoint and I hope they all get a raise, a new wand and an extra week of vacation time for their efforts.
+All-in-One carseats continue to be an extremely popular choice with parents so I wasn’t surprised when Chicco launched the Fit4.
+I just crossed my fingers and hoped that the Chicco wizards had worked their usual magic.
+Thankfully, the wizards did not disappoint and I hope they all get a raise, a new wand, and an extra week of vacation time for their efforts.

 For more information on Fit4, check out the official Chicco webpage: https://www.chiccousa.com/fit4/